primarium/Primarium/_posts/2016-10-21-Separation-of_Concerns.markdown

 <strong>Models:</strong> Models representing directly, the data we are storing, as it is stored in the database

 <strong>View Model:</strong>  Models representing the data in the state we want it in for our views, translated from the way they are stored in the database.
+A ViewModel is essential a Model that has been adjusted to be formatted the way we need it to be to use it for a particular purpose.

 <strong>View:</strong>  The base page and how we want to display things to users